 This page tells you about the biological therapy drug thalidomide and its possible side effects.
 There is information about

-You take thalidomide each day as capsules with a glass of water, at night.
+You take thalidomide each day as capsules with a glass of water, before going to bed.
 You usually start on a low dose and your doctor then increases the dose unless you get bad side effects.
-For myeloma you may take it for up to a year and 5 months.
+For myeloma you may take this treatment for up to a year and 5 months.

 You can take thalidomide with or without food.
 It is very important that you take capsules according to the instructions your doctor or pharmacist gave you.
 You should take the right dose, not more or less.
 And never stop taking a cancer drug without talking to your specialist first.

-If you forget to take thalidomide at your regular time and less than 12 hours have passed take your capsules immediately.
+If you forget to take thalidomide at your regular time and less than 12 hours have passed, take your capsules straight away.
 If more than 12 hours have passed do not take the capsules.
 Take your next capsules at the usual time the next day.

 Thalidomide can cause birth defects in children.
 So you must not become pregnant or father a child if you are taking this drug.
-Your doctor will talk to you about contraception before you have the treatment.
+Your doctor will talk to you about effective methods of contraception before you have the treatment.

 Some people worry about taking thalidomide but it does not cause physical defects in adults.

-Because thalidomide causes birth defects, you have to sign a consent form and register with the company who make thalidomide.
-You do this before you start treatment.
-This is to make sure you understand the risks of taking thalidomide and agree to use contraception for a specified period of time.
+Because thalidomide causes birth defects, your doctor will talk to you before you start treatment.
+They will make sure that you understand the risks of taking thalidomide and agree to use contraception

 Pregnant women should not touch or handle thalidomide.
 You must store it in a place where pregnant women or children cannot reach it.